taphos/taphos.github.io/_posts/2017-02-23-think-like-a-painter.markdown

 ![Terminator 1991 movie poster](/assets/article_images/2017-01/04.jpg){:width="500px"}

 My personal favorite one is mr Arnold Schwarzenegger in the role of heartful Terminator.
 The details are amazing, separate bits of hair are carefully painted, you can see that author spent an enormous amount of time painting tiny details of face scar and even eyeballs.
 But as with other posters the whole picture is crap.

-I hope this explains why most modern software is crap too.
+I hope these illustrations explain the source of some analogical problems we have with modern software.

 ## Will developers adopt the holism idea and when?